musifahamran/FYP/README.md

 ### SER Models

-Three models are available in the framework:
+Four models are available in the framework:

 1. __AlexNet Finetuning__
 - Pre-trained AlexNet, finetuned to classify emotion from speech spectrogram images (IEMOCAP).